palodsweta/Ameecaa/Ameekaa-App/README.md

 For a complete list of dependencies and versions, see `requirements.txt`.

 ## Development
 The application is built using:
 - Kotlin for Android development
-- MVVM architecture
-- AndroidX libraries
-- Material Design 3 components

 ## License

 [Add your license information here]

 ## Contributing

+## Acknowledgments
+- SpeechBrain for ECAPA-TDNN model
+- Google's Gemma model for emotion analysis
+- ONNX Runtime for model optimization
-- Cursor and Clause Sonnet was used to generate the code
+- Cursor and Claude-Sonnet for code generation